'I had done the unthinkable to my son'

 Melody Ngawhika told police she was watching Blippi on television with her children when suddenly she saw demons and did the “unthinkable” to her son.

-The 27-year-old Rotorua mother heard voices saying she was part of a prophesy and her 6-month-old son, Elijah, was to be sacrificed.
+The Rotorua mother, 27, heard voices saying she was part of a prophesy and her son, Elijah, 6 months, was to be sacrificed.

 She took her son against her shoulder and suffocated him.